rafapb/nd00333_AZMLND_Capstone/README.md

 The stability of the electric power grid is very important becuase stabilities can cause damage to the grid components or even black outs.

 In this project, I used Azure Hyperdrive and Azure AutoML to predict the stability of a 4-node star system.
+Then, I deployed the best model and consumed the model endpoint.

 The steps followed are: